Six of Cups

 Fixed water: alchemy, memory, distillation

-FIVE OF CUPS
+SIX OF CUPS

+The 'philosopher's stone,' it was said, could transform any substance into gold.
 I believe something similar is happening here in the heart of the Scorpion.
 The present is transforming into the past, taking on value as it passes from awareness to memory.
 Famously, the 6 of Cups signifies nostalgia; the light is flattering when we look back from our own sunset hours - as if our hearts place a golden filter of affection over the past.
 In turn, everything we created in life - affection, resentment, love, longing, hatred - carves the hearts of those we knew, coloring their pasts, altering their futures.
-That's the gift one person gives the other in the 6 of Cups.
-The point isn't the flowers, but the memory of receiving them.

-Cut flowers and cut herbs – from T. Susan Chang –
+– T. Susan Chang

 Nothing Gold Can Stay by Robert Frost

-‘Nature’s first green is gold,
+Nature’s first green is gold,

 Her hardest hue to hold.